Sprint Planner Helper – Session 17

 · March 5, 2009

-When you learning something new you’ll expect some progress and the occasional setback.
+When you’re learning something new, you’ll expect some progress and the occasional setback.
 If you are on your own, as I am in this project, that is even more likely to be the other way around.

 So… I guess that you see where this is going.
 I have to redo something.
-Actually it’s two.
-And actually I am not that worried; the whole idea of agile TDD, DDD and all this is that it should be easy to change.
+Actually, it’s two things.
+And actually, I am not that worried; the whole idea of agile TDD, DDD, and all this is that it should be easy to change.

-The first thing is not biggie; my Entities has a Guid as ID right now.
-It’s mega-ugly when I am passing it around on the querystring etc. I’ll change that into an integer.
-The nice thing about Guid’s is that they are guaranteed to be unique.
-But not very human friendly…
+The first thing is not a biggie; my Entities have a Guid as ID right now.
+It’s mega-ugly when I am passing it around on the query string etc. I’ll change that into an integer.
+The nice thing about Guids is that they are guaranteed to be unique.
+But not very human-friendly…

-The parts of an aggregate have no reason to exists without their parent.
+The parts of an aggregate have no reason to exist without their parent.

 And as far as I understand (here comes the chemistry box part :)) it should be no ProductBacklogItem-repository.
-Add how to add a ProductBacklogItem to the ProductBacklog should be an operation on the ProductBacklog.
+How to add a ProductBacklogItem to the ProductBacklog should be an operation on the ProductBacklog.

 Seems like I will be learning how tricky in a while.
 On to the code!

-Eeeh – that took much longer than anticipated and I will stretch this session over two sessions.
-The main reason for that is that was forced to invent some kind of auto-increment functionality for my fake repository.
+Eeeh – that took much longer than anticipated, and I will stretch this session over two sessions.
+The main reason for that is I was forced to invent some kind of auto-increment functionality for my fake repository.
 It was quite simple when I had it figured out.
 I simply rewrote the add method into this:

-Ok – that was much easier than I thought – which of course have to do with that I have a in-memory implementation of the repository right now… So the very simple Update-method:
+Ok – that was much easier than I thought – which of course has to do with that I have an in-memory implementation of the repository right now… So the very simple Update method:

 … took care of it for me.
 It will probably be a bit more advanced when I have to map this to a relational database.